 Tools are the primary way MCP clients interact with your server.
 They represent functions that can be invoked with parameters and return results.
-This guide covers everything you need to know about creating powerful and reliable tools.Understanding Tools
+This guide covers everything you need to know about creating powerful and reliable tools.Documentation Index

 Tools in MCP are:- Invocable Functions: Clients can call them with parameters